exercism/v3/languages/fsharp/exercises/concept/numbers/.docs/instructions.md

 ### 1. Calculate the production rate per hour

-Implement a function to calculate the assembly line's production rate per hour, taking into account its success rate:
+Implement the `productionRatePerHour` function to calculate the assembly line's production rate per hour, taking into account its success rate:

 ```fsharp
 productionRatePerHour 6